nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 ### Verification using o3-mini

-This example will attempt to determine whether the user has provided a commit message which corresponds to the actual diff being committed.
+This example will attempt to determine whether the user has provided a commit message that corresponds to the actual diff being committed.

 ```
 [ai-commit-message "o3-mini verify"]